simphotonics/exception_templates/README.md

 ## Introduction

-When handling a program exception, the two main concerns are in what *context* did it occur and what *type* of exception occured.
+When handling a program exception, the two main concerns are in what *context* did it occur and what *kind* of exception occured.
+For this reason, most Dart projects include custom error and exception classes that implement [`Error`][Error] or [`Exception`][Exception].

+Using exceptions with parameterized type eliminates the need to define library or class specific errors/exceptions.

-The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing and catching exceptions characterized by their **type argument**.
+The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing errors/exceptions and filtering caught exceptions characterized by their **type argument**.

-Using parameterized exceptions eliminates the need to define library or class specific exceptions and enables filtering caught exceptions based on their type argument.

 To highlight the exception **context** use:
 * [`ExceptionOf<T>`][ExceptionOf<T>] and